Why is this important?

-Different conditions call for different types of learning technology ecosystems.
+1. Different conditions call for different types of learning tech ecosystems

 Right now, the market classifies learning technologies by the type of technology: LMS, LXP, microlearning, and the like.
 While this makes sense, particularly given that there are general line items in the budget for these types of purchases, we think there’s a better way.

 In our initial discussions, leaders in more evolved organizations don’t start with the technology; they start with how they want to enable their employees to learn.
 We first noticed change this last fall when we looked at the learning technology landscape.
 While there are 28 different learning technologies, they can actually be grouped into how they help to enable development.
 As we interview leaders for this study, we’re interested in their approach as well as which functionalities they’re enabling.